lrminer/LIRI-bot/README.md

 ## Access Liri on your machine:
 1. Requires node.js (https://nodejs.org/en/download/)
-2. Clone this repository into a local directory
+2. Clone or download this repository into a local directory
 3. Move into the Nodemon repository
 4. In the command line, type
 * This will install all the necessary node modules that this program _depends_ upon.